Are you worried someone is thinking of suicide? HE2502

 If someone has attempted suicide or you're worried about their immediate safety, do the following:

-Call your local mental health crisis assessment team or go with them to the emergency department (ED) at your nearest hospital.
+Call your local mental health crisis assessment team

 If they are an immediate physical danger to themselves or others, call 111.